Puerto Vallarta is one of Mexico’s most beautiful destinations in the Pacific Ocean. Read the best things to do and see

 From handcrafted jewelry, clothes and bracelets to a very big sombrero to cover you from the shade, Mexico has a lot of offer in terms of souvenirs and art so take your time and haggle for the best price (read my best 5 haggling tips here).

-And if you’re bad at haggling for prices or your face is just too white to get a discount, just hit up any of the nearest supermarket (Soriana, Walmart, Chedraui).
+And if you’re bad at haggling for prices or your face is just too white to get a discount, just hit up any of the nearest supermarkets (Soriana, Walmart, Chedraui).
 Most of them have a souvenir section with fixed prices so you won’t feel like you overpaid for something!

 Puerto Vallarta is conveniently located 5 hours away from Guadalajara (check out my best day trips from Guadalajara here) making it a perfect stop for a weekend getaway.

 It is split in three main areas: Nuevo Vallarta (which is actually a different city north of Puerto Vallarta), Puerto Vallarta Centro and the Zona Hotelera located to the South of Puerto Vallarta so don’t forget to double check where exactly your hotel is located.

 From the airport you can take either an overpriced Taxi, a convenient Uber, a Puerto Vallarta Car Rental or a public local bus to reach your destination although if you’re arriving late at night there’s a chance that the bus you needed to take is not running anymore.

 Local buses charge 10 MXN (paid in cash to the driver) and are the best way to go from Puerto Vallarta Centro to Playa los Muertos and from there take a separate bus to go further south to the Zona Hotelera, Mismaloya and Boca de Tomitlan which is where the bus ends.